YashMangla1/ECommerce-Project/readme.md

-Axios= cleaner way to make requests to the backend useEffect()= lets us control when some code runs Dependancy Array- lets us control when useEffect runs
+Axios= cleaner way to make requests to the backend useEffect()= lets us control when some code runs Dependancy Array- lets us control when useEffect runs API - Application Programming Interface
+/api- these URL paths are for interacting with the backend